xahraseyedi/ATM-Java/README.md

 # ATM-Java
 ATM Program in java

+an ATM project written in Java.

-The purpose of this code is to use the graphical features of Java at the beginner level.
+The purpose of this project is to use the graphical features of Java at the beginner level.